periphery magazine

 Founded in 2021 by Katrina Kwok and Madison Case, Periphery Magazine is a passion project birthed from early pandemic isolation.
 Rejecting the limited opportunities offered by existing institutions, Katrina and Madison set their sights on creating an independent publication focused on amplifying traditionally underrepresented voices.
 After many sleepless nights and hours of video calls, Periphery Magazine officially launched on August 5, 2021 with a staff of 16 creatives.

-Since August 2021, Periphery’s online journal has welcomed over 6,000 unique visitors from 62 different countries on six continents.
-We’ve seen a maximum growth of 14,900% site visits following the launch of our interview series, with over 10,000 site visits averaging a session duration of 8 minutes and 8 seconds.
-Periphery has published the works of over fifty contributors from all corners of the world—from New York to London to India and beyond.
+Since August 2021, Periphery’s online journal has welcomed over 6,000 unique visitors from 62 different countries.
+Periphery has published the works of over fifty contributors from all corners of the world… from New York to London to India and beyond.
+Four years later, Periphery is back and better than ever—this time, focusing on surviving the end times through aid, events, and in-person collaboration.

-Nearly four years later, Periphery is back and better than ever—this time, focusing on surviving the end times through mutual aid, events, and in-person collaboration.
 Meet our current staff below, and click on their photo to learn a bit about them!

 writing and editing